renatoathaydes/zig-common-tasks/README.md

 magnanimous -style monokai
 ```

-Get Magnanimous by downloading a binary from its [Releases Page](https://github.com/renatoathaydes/magnanimous/releases) or with `go get -u github.com/renatoathaydes/magnanimous` if you have Go installed.
+Get Magnanimous by downloading a binary from its [Releases Page](https://github.com/renatoathaydes/magnanimous/releases) or with `go install github.com/renatoathaydes/magnanimous@0.11.1` if you have Go installed.

 ## Contributing